 Where is the visitor center?
 The Anza Trail does not have an official visitor center.
 A permanent exhibit is located at the historic 1849 Martinez Adobe on the grounds of the John Muir National Historic Site in Martinez, Calif.
 The trail's administrative office is located in San Francisco.

 What is the Anza Trail?
-The Anza Trail commemorates the soldiers and families of the 1775-76 Spanish colonial expedition that traveled on foot from New Spain (now México) to settle San Francisco in Alta California.
+The Anza Trail commemorates the men, women, and children of the 1775-76 Spanish colonial expedition that traveled on foot from New Spain (now México) to settle San Francisco in Alta California.

 Who was Juan Bautista de Anza?
-Juan Bautista de Anza was a Spanish Captain who established the overland route from New Spain to Alta California in 1774-75, and then recruited and led over 200 settlers and 1000 head of cattle along the same route the following year.
+Juan Bautista de Anza was a Spanish Captain who established the overland route from New Spain to Alta California in 1774-75, and then recruited and led more than 240 settlers and 1000 head of cattle along the same route the following year.

 What was the duration of the 1775-76 Anza Expedition?
 Approximately 8 months.
 The expedition departed its final assemblage point, the Tubac Presidio, on October 23, 1775.
 After a 5 month journey and leaving the families to rest at the Monterey Presidio, Anza and a small scouting party arrived at the Golden Gate on March 26, 1776.
 The families of the expedition arrived to build the San Francisco Presidio on June 27, 1776 -- 8 months and 4 days after their departure from Tubac.